 Lalibela Airport restaurant: At the airport

 This place is OK and has a relaxed atmosphere.
-Located above the main hall.
-Some works of art by local artists.
-Open the window and see your plane arrive, which will then be directed from the runway by an airport employee.
-Our serene stay here came to an abrupt end when we were invited to board the plane more than half an hour ahead of schedule.
+Located upstairs, right above the main hall.
+Some works of art by local artists can be admired here.
+Open the window and see your plane arrive, which will then be directed away from the runway by a ground handler with his paddles.
+Our serene stay here came to an abrupt end when we were urged to board the plane more than half an hour ahead (!) of schedule.

 Favorite Dish: I'd have to check, I think we only had one drink each here.